Is ONEOK Inc. (OKE) a Keeper?

-ONEOK Inc. (NYSE:OKE) went down by -0.97% from its latest closing price compared to the recent 1-year high of $66.78.
-The company’s stock price has collected 0.12% of gains in the last five trading sessions.
-Press Release reported on 10/20/21 that ONEOK Declares Quarterly Dividend
+ONEOK Inc. (NYSE:OKE) went down by -0.11% from its latest closing price compared to the recent 1-year high of $66.78.
+The company’s stock price has collected -2.70% of loss in the last five trading sessions.
+Press Release reported 6 hours ago that ONEOK Announces 26% Year-Over-Year Increase in Third Quarter 2021 Net Income and Earnings Per Share

 Is It Worth Investing in ONEOK Inc. (NYSE :OKE) Right Now?

-ONEOK Inc. (NYSE:OKE) scored a price-to-earnings ratio above its average ratio, recording 21.60 x from its present earnings ratio.
+ONEOK Inc. (NYSE:OKE) scored a price-to-earnings ratio above its average ratio, recording 21.22 x from its present earnings ratio.
 Plus, the 36-month beta value for OKE is at 1.89.
+Opinions of the stock are interesting as 4 analysts out of 25 who provided ratings for ONEOK Inc. declared the stock was a “buy,” while 4 rated the stock as “overweight,” 15 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.